Characters of Final Fantasy VI

-Square's role-playing video game Final Fantasy VI (released as Final Fantasy III in North America) features fourteen permanent player characters, the largest number of any game in the main Final Fantasy series, as well as a number of characters who are only briefly controlled by the player.
+Square's role-playing video game Final Fantasy VI, which was released as Final Fantasy III in North America, features fourteen permanent player characters, the largest number of any game in the main Final Fantasy series, as well as several characters who are briefly controlled by the player.

 Concept and design

-Final Fantasy VI was the first game of the series to feature character designers other than Yoshitaka Amano.
-While Amano drew most of the character artworks, monster designer and graphic director Tetsuya Nomura created the original designs and many story episodes for Shadow and Setzer Gabbiani, and field graphic designer Kaori Tanaka created the original designs of Edgar Roni Figaro and Sabin Rene Figaro.
-A character named Angela was developed and then cut from the game.
+Pixel artist and graphic designer Kazuko Shibuya conceived the initial designs of some of the cast, including protagonist Terra Branford.
+Monster designer and graphic director Tetsuya Nomura created the original designs and many story episodes for Shadow and Setzer Gabbiani, he also did the illustrations of the cast based on the characters sprites as well as the chibi artworks in the manual.
+Field graphic designer Kaori Tanaka created the original designs of Edgar Roni Figaro and Sabin Rene Figaro.
+Yoshitaka Amano once again returned for the promotional artwork, he also conceived the final designs of Shadow and Setzer.
+A character named Angela was developed, but was ultimately cut from the game.
 She was to be like a "big sister" to Cyan and wield a whip, allowing the story to explore Cyan's vulnerability and private side.

 Co-director Kitase wanted to create many characters that could stand up to be main characters and ensure the story did not revolve around one character, so each character could have something to bring to the table.
-In fact, one of the themes of the production was "everyone is the main character" according to Yoshinori Kitase, one of the game's two directors.
-Kitase also believes that this approach with the game's characters is one of the game's lasting appeals.
-And despite having a large cast of playable characters, the game is well known for its subtle revealing of character relationships and backstories over the length of the story.
+According to Yoshinori Kitase, one of the game's two directors, one of the themes of production was "everyone is the main character".
+Kitase also believes that this approach with the game's characters is one of its lasting appeals.
+Despite having a large cast of playable characters, the game is well known for its subtle revealing of character relationships and backstories over the course of the story.
 Cut scenes of character interaction also feature simulated "camera movement", with a similar emotional effect found in movies.
 During the game's development, the whole team contributed to the stories of the game's characters, which were then adjusted for consistency with the story by Kitase.
-Instead of just being "ciphers for fighting, players would have more choice in what the characters would do, and how that would alter the narrative and invest the player more deeply in the story.
-To make the characters even more distinct, their fighting styles and abilities were all made totally different as well.
-Balancing so many characters was a challenge, and as a result Celes and Kefka became much bigger characters than were initially planned.
+Instead of just being "ciphers for fighting, players would have more choice in what the characters would do, and how that would alter the narrative and invest the player more deeply in the story".
+To make the characters more distinct, their fighting styles and abilities were made different.
+Balancing so many characters was a challenge, and as a result Celes and Kefka became bigger characters than initially planned.

 Main playable characters

 Terra Branford

 Terra Branford, known as Tina Branford (ティナ・ブランフォード, Tina Buranfōdo) in Japanese media, is the first introduced character, a mentally-enslaved Imperial super-soldier gifted with devastating magic.
-Hironobu Sakaguchi, the Final Fantasy series creator, greatly influenced the character's creation.
-Originally, Terra was to disappear with all the other Espers at games end, but the developers decided it would be a "waste" to have the character discover her humanity and be erased, so she instead lost her powers.
+Hironobu Sakaguchi, the creator of the Final Fantasy series, greatly influenced the character's creation.
+Originally, Terra was to disappear along with the other Espers at the end of the game, but the developers decided it would be a "waste" to have her discover her humanity only to be erased, so she instead lost her powers.